The backup strategy defines if and how overwritten and removed files can be recovered.

 Backup browser

-You can open the backup browser by opening the File menu or the main window context menu, then selecting Browse Backups.
+You can open the backup browser by selecting the sync item, opening the File menu or the main window context menu in SyncTime (not the Finder) and selecting Browse Backups.

 Backup lifespan